-To declare a minor, a student must complete the Minor/Double Major Form (available at www.aus.edu/registration/ all_forms.php) and submit it to the office of the associate dean of the college/ school housing the minor by the last day of the 12th week of classes of the fall or spring semester.
+To declare a minor, a student must complete the Minor/Double Major Form (available at www.aus.edu/registration/forms) and submit it to the office of the associate dean of the college/school housing the minor by the last day of the 12th week of classes of the fall or spring semester.
 The office of the associate dean will forward the approved forms to the Office of the Registrar.
-Forms received by the Office of the Registrar by the end of the add and drop period will be effective as of the following semester/term.
+Forms received by the Office of the Registrar after the end of the add and drop period of a semester/term will be effective as of the following semester/term.